standardebooks/manual/8-typography.rst

 Ligatures
 *********

+#.
 Ligatures are two or more letters that are combined into a single letter, usually for stylistic purposes.
 In general they are not used in modern English spelling, and are replaced with their expanded characters.

+#.
 Words in non-English languages like French may use ligatures to differentiate words or pronunciations.
 In these cases, ligatures are retained.

+	#.
+Ligatures are expanded for words and names in a Latin-language context.

 .. class:: wrong